animavita/animavita/README.md

 -   [Kraken](https://github.com/wendelfreitas/kraken)
 -   [OneSignal](https://onesignal.com)

-## :handshaking: **Contributing**
+## :handshake: **Contributing**

 This project is for study purposes too, so send me an email telling me what you are doing and why you are doing it, teach me what you know

 All kinds of contributions are very welcome and appreciated!

-1. ⭐️ Star the project
+-   ⭐️ Star the project
-2. 🐛 Find and report issues
+-   🐛 Find and report issues
-3. 📥 Submit PRs to help solve issues or add features
+-   📥 Submit PRs to help solve issues or add features
-4. ✋ Influence the future of Animavita with feature requests
+-   ✋ Influence the future of Animavita with feature requests

-If you're looking for a place to start make sure to check issues tagged with

 And make sure to read the [Contributing Guide](/CONTRIBUTING.md) before making a pull request.

-You can also contribute money to help secure docz's future.
+You can also contribute money to help secure Animavita's future.

 <p align="center">
   <a href="https://www.patreon.com/wendelfreitas" target="_blank">